zlockewtg/RLinf/docs/source-en/rst_source/tutorials/user/yaml.rst

 ``actor.fsdp_config.reshard_after_forward``: FSDP2 parameter, indicates whether to reslice parameters after forward propagation to save GPU memory.

-``actor.fsdp_config.enable_gradient_accumulation``: FSDP1/FSDP2 parameter, indicates whether to enable gradient accumulation.
+``actor.fsdp_config.enable_gradient_accumulation``: FSDP/FSDP2 parameter, indicates whether to enable gradient accumulation.
 If true, communication and gradient updates are only performed after the last micro-batch.
 Enabling this increases GPU memory usage but speeds up training.

-``actor.fsdp_config.forward_prefetch``: FSDP1 parameter, indicates whether to prefetch the next all-gather operation during forward propagation.
+``actor.fsdp_config.forward_prefetch``: FSDP parameter, indicates whether to prefetch the next all-gather operation during forward propagation.
 Enabling this increases GPU memory usage; it is recommended to enable it when GPU memory is sufficient to overlap communication and computation, thereby improving performance.

-``actor.fsdp_config.limit_all_gathers``: FSDP1 parameter, indicates whether to limit the number of concurrent all-gather operations.
+``actor.fsdp_config.limit_all_gathers``: FSDP parameter, indicates whether to limit the number of concurrent all-gather operations.
 It is recommended to enable this when CPU or memory is a bottleneck.

-``actor.fsdp_config.backward_prefetch``: FSDP1 parameter, indicating the prefetch strategy during backpropagation (null/'pre'/'post').
+``actor.fsdp_config.backward_prefetch``: FSDP parameter, indicating the prefetch strategy during backpropagation (null/'pre'/'post').
 If 'pre', the next all-gather operation is prefetched during gradient computation, resulting in more aggressive overlap and higher throughput.
 If 'post', the next all-gather operation is prefetched after the current gradient computation is complete, which is more conservative than 'pre'.

-``actor.fsdp_config.use_orig_params``: FSDP1 parameter, indicating whether to use the module's original parameters, exposing the original parameters (nn.Module.named_parameters) instead of the flattened parameters of FSDP.
+``actor.fsdp_config.use_orig_params``: FSDP parameter, indicating whether to use the module's original parameters, exposing the original parameters (nn.Module.named_parameters) instead of the flattened parameters of FSDP.
 This improves compatibility but introduces additional communication overhead and reduces performance.

-``actor.fsdp_config.use_liger_kernel``: FSDP1/FSDP2 parameter, determines whether to use liger_kernel (currently only supported for some models, including qwen2.5 and qwen2.5-vl).
+``actor.fsdp_config.use_liger_kernel``: FSDP/FSDP2 parameter, determines whether to use liger_kernel (currently only supported for some models, including qwen2.5 and qwen2.5-vl).
 Enabling it can reduce GPU memory usage and improve training speed.

 ``actor.fsdp_config.fsdp_size``: FSDP2 parameter.
 If not -1, FSDP2 will group slices according to the size specified by this parameter.

-``actor.fsdp_config.mixed_precision.param_dtype``: FSDP1/FSDP2 parameter, specifying the parameter type.
+``actor.fsdp_config.mixed_precision.param_dtype``: FSDP/FSDP2 parameter, specifying the parameter type.

-``actor.fsdp_config.mixed_precision.reduce_dtype``: FSDP1/FSDP2 parameter, specifying the data type used during reduction.
+``actor.fsdp_config.mixed_precision.reduce_dtype``: FSDP/FSDP2 parameter, specifying the data type used during reduction.

-``actor.fsdp_config.mixed_precision.buffer_dtype``: FSDP1 parameter, specifying the data type used for the buffer.
+``actor.fsdp_config.mixed_precision.buffer_dtype``: FSDP parameter, specifying the data type used for the buffer.

-``actor.fsdp_config.amp.enabled``: FSDP1/FSDP2 parameter, indicating whether automatic mixed-precision training is enabled.
+``actor.fsdp_config.amp.enabled``: FSDP/FSDP2 parameter, indicating whether automatic mixed-precision training is enabled.

-``actor.fsdp_config.amp.precision``: FSDP1/FSDP2 parameter, indicating the numerical precision used by AMP.
+``actor.fsdp_config.amp.precision``: FSDP/FSDP2 parameter, indicating the numerical precision used by AMP.

-``actor.fsdp_config.amp.use_grad_scaler``: FSDP1/FSDP2 parameter, indicating whether the gradient scaler is enabled.
+``actor.fsdp_config.amp.use_grad_scaler``: FSDP/FSDP2 parameter, indicating whether the gradient scaler is enabled.

 reward
 ~~~~~~~~~~~~~~~